vitobotta/hetzner-k3s/README.md

 Also thanks to [@magicpages](https://github.com/magicpages), [@jonasbadstuebner](https://github.com/jonasbadstuebner), [@worldsayshi](https://github.com/worldsayshi), [@QuentinFAIDIDE](https://github.com/QuentinFAIDIDE) and the other sponsors.
 Your contributions are very much appreciated!

+If you like this project and would like to help its development, consider [becoming a sponsor](https://github.com/sponsors/vitobotta) too.
 ___
 ## Code of conduct